Niels Benedikter

 Warsaw to Vienna take an EC train (possibly with one change to a RailJet).
 From Vienna to Genoa, take the ÖBB Nightjet.

-If your trip starts with a local train (e.g., S-Bahn), from DB you can book directly from the S-Bahn stop for the same prize.
+Passenger rights: If your trip starts with a local train (e.g., S-Bahn) in Germany, from DB you can book directly from the S-Bahn stop.
 Then your passenger rights also cover the S-Bahn in case of any delay.
 The part on the S-Bahn is not bound to a particular departure, even if you book a "Sparpreis"!
+This option is sometimes cheaper, sometimes more expensive then separate tickets.

-Passenger rights: If you miss a connection or if your train is expected to arrive more than 20 minutes late, you have the right to use all other trains to reach your destination, at least if you have the entire trip on a ticket from one company!
+If you miss a connection or if your train is expected to arrive more than 20 minutes late, you have the right to use all other trains to reach your destination, at least if you have the entire trip on a ticket from one company!
 If you have different tickets, this may be more problematic.
 Swiss Railways tend to be very flexible, while Eurostar running the channel tunnel trains is known to be greedy.
-If you arrive more than one hour late you have the right to a compensation payment, which can be demanded, e.g., in the Deutsche-Bahn-app.
+If you arrive more than one hour late you have the right to a compensation payment.